plone/training/angular.rst

 We will use the Bootstrap font icon.

-We need to customize the Link default content-type so it can handle an icon identifier.
+We need to customize the Link default content type so it can handle an icon identifier.

-Go to the Plone site setup page / Dexterity  content-types, and select Link.
+Go to the Plone site setup page / Dexterity  content types, and select Link.

 Then in the Fields tab, we add a new textline field named 'icon'.